ibpdas/data-strategy-impact-dashboard/README.md

 ## 2. How the model works

-ValueLine combines three levels, three indicators and three measurement methods, all tied together by a simple theory of change.
+ValueLine uses a simple causal chain to explain how foundational work turns into maturity, behaviour change and measurable public value across a federated organisation.

+The model is built around **three levels**, the **shifts** that signal progress, the **indicators** that show pacing, the **evidence types** that build confidence, and a light-touch **theory of change** that ties everything together.

 ---

 ### 2.1 The three levels — what changes over time

 **Level 1 — Foundations**
-Strategy alignment, leadership buy-in, shared capabilities, communities, consistent engagement.
+Strategy alignment, ownership, common platforms and standards, communities and engagement.

 **Level 2 — Maturity**
-Reuse, interoperability, confidence, evidence-informed decisions, stronger collaboration.
+How the organisation behaves when foundations take hold: reuse, interoperability, confidence, collaboration and evidence-informed decisions.

-**Level 3 — Outcomes**
+**Level 3 — Outcomes & impact**
-Savings, time reduction, efficiency, improved services, public good impact.
+Savings, time reduction, efficiency, improved services and public good impact.

-> A clean chain: foundations → maturity → outcomes & impact.
+> A clean chain: **foundations → maturity → outcomes & impact**.

 ---

-### 2.2 The three indicators — how fast results appear

-**Leading indicators** — early signs foundations are forming
-**Signal indicators** — behavioural and system changes
-**Lagging indicators** — measurable public value

-> These explain why Level 3 cannot appear before Level 1 and Level 2 shifts.

----

-### 2.3 The three measurement methods — how evidence builds

-ValueLine uses a mixed evidence approach:

-- **Quantitative** — savings, adoption, reuse, usage
-- **Qualitative** — sentiment, user research, case studies
-- **Economic/experimental** — BCR, NPV, counterfactuals

-> No single metric provides the full picture.

----

-### 2.4 Theory of change wrapper — the connective logic

-- **If** foundations improve
-- **then** maturity strengthens
-- **which enables** outcomes to appear
-- **subject to** leadership decisions, constraints and system conditions

-> This turns ValueLine into a decision tool rather than a descriptive diagram.

----
-### 2.5 The three levels at a glance — the shifts that matter
+### 2.2 The shifts that matter — how you know the system is changing

-ValueLine tracks **how the system shifts over time** as foundations strengthen and maturity increases.
+ValueLine focuses on **shifts**, not scores.
+These shifts are early, visible signs that the organisation is moving in the right direction.

 #### **Level 1 — Foundational enabler shifts**
-Early conditions shaped by data leaders and partner teams.
-Typical shifts include:
+Early conditions shaped by data leaders and partner teams:

-- **Strategy** — isolated priorities → shared direction and cross-cutting data priorities
+- **Strategy** — isolated priorities → shared cross-cutting priorities
 - **Leadership** — “their data problem” → shared ownership and accountability
 - **Foundation** — fragmented fixes → common policies, platforms and standards
 - **Community** — pockets of innovation → shared practice and reusable capabilities
-- **Engagement** — ad-hoc conversations → ongoing cross-functional, cross-organisational engagement
+- **Engagement** — ad-hoc conversations → ongoing cross-functional engagement

----

 #### **Level 2 — Maturity shifts**
-How the organisation behaves when Level 1 foundations take effect (aligned to the *Data Maturity Assessment for Government, 2023*):
+How the organisation behaves when Level 1 takes effect
+(aligned to the *Data Maturity Assessment for Government, 2023*):

 - **Uses** — reactive reporting → proactive operational and strategic use
-- **Data** — siloed/inconsistent → coherent, reusable, governed and interoperable
+- **Data** — inconsistent → coherent, reusable and interoperable
-- **Leadership** — passive/detached → active sponsorship and expectation-setting
+- **Leadership** — passive → active sponsorship and expectation-setting
-- **Culture** — sporadic/low-confidence → everyday data-informed decisions
+- **Culture** — low confidence → everyday data informed decisions
-- **Tools** — fragmented → integrated, discoverable and self-service
+- **Tools** — fragmented → discoverable, integrated and self-service
-- **Skills** — pockets of expertise → widespread literacy and continuous development
+- **Skills** — pockets of expertise → widespread literacy and continuous learning

----

 #### **Level 3 — Outcome and impact shifts**
-As Level 1 and 2 strengthen, public value moves in predictable ways:
+As Levels 1 and 2 strengthen, public value moves in predictable ways:

-- **Financial savings** — isolated wins → sustained, organisation-wide efficiencies
+- **Financial savings** — isolated wins → organisation wide efficiencies
 - **User satisfaction** — anecdotal → measurable, repeatable improvements
-- **Efficiency gains** — local wins → system-wide improvements in core processes
+- **Efficiency gains** — local wins → system wide improvements
-- **Time savings** — task-based → end-to-end workflow optimisation
+- **Time savings** — task based → end to end workflow optimisation
-- **Public good impact** — occasional → continuous contributions to policy and service outcomes
+- **Public good impact** — occasional → continuous contributions to policy and services

 ---

-### 2.6 Bias prompts for interpretation

-The dashboard includes a small set of **bias prompt cards**.
-These are not a full catalogue of cognitive biases, but simple reminders used when:

-- interpreting maturity scores
-- choosing which ValueLine shifts to prioritise
-- framing trade offs in the Executive Decision Box

-Examples include the cobra effect, Goodhart's law, availability bias, present bias, sunk cost fallacy and optimism bias.

-Their aim is to make judgement risks visible and discussable, so that decisions about investment, sequencing and evidence are more grounded and transparent.
+### 2.3 Indicators — how fast results appear

+Different types of results appear at different speeds:

+- **Leading indicators** — early signs foundations are forming
+- **Signal indicators** — behavioural and system changes
+- **Lagging indicators** — measurable public value

+> These pacing differences prevent premature pressure for outcomes before the system is ready.

 ---

+### 2.4 Mixed-method measurement — how confidence builds

+ValueLine uses a rounded evidence approach:

+- **Quantitative** — adoption, reuse, savings, usage
+- **Qualitative** — sentiment, user research, case studies
+- **Economic / experimental** — BCR, NPV, counterfactuals

+> No single metric captures capability or public value.
+Mixed evidence builds a more credible picture.

+---

+### 2.5 Theory of change — the connective logic

+A simple, lightweight chain sits underneath the model:

+- **If** Level 1 improves
+- **then** Level 2 strengthens
+- **which enables** Level 3 outcomes to appear
+- **subject to** leadership decisions, constraints and system conditions

+> This shifts ValueLine from a descriptive diagram into a practical decision tool.

+---

+### 2.6 Bias prompts — decision hygiene for interpreting progress

+The dashboard includes small **bias prompt cards** to support interpretation and prioritisation.
+They help teams avoid common judgement traps when reviewing evidence, selecting shifts or interpreting early signals.

+Examples include:

+- cobra effect
+- Goodhart’s law
+- availability bias
+- present bias
+- sunk cost fallacy
+- optimism bias

+> These prompts keep discussions grounded and help leaders make clearer, more transparent decisions.

+---

 ## 3. Leadership value & responsibilities

-### **3.1 What leaders get from ValueLine**
+### 3.1 What leaders get from ValueLine

-The **Executive Decision Box** distils insights into what leaders need to steer the system:
+The **Executive Decision Box** distils what leaders need to steer the system:

 - essential decisions
 - trade offs and dependencies
 - confidence levels
 - now / next / later priorities

-It also **makes early change visible** — often the key trigger for building confidence, shifting mindsets and accelerating organisational change.
+It makes early change visible — a key trigger for confidence and alignment.

----

-### **3.2 What ValueLine needs from leaders**
+### 3.2 What ValueLine requires from leaders

-ValueLine only works when leaders act on what it surfaces.
-This typically requires:
+ValueLine works when leaders:

-- clear ownership of data domains and standards
+- confirm ownership and decision rights
-- balancing trade off between shared foundations and local optimisation
+- back shared foundations over local optimisation
-- timely resolution of cross-team dependencies
+- unblock cross team dependencies
-- align resources and be willing to retire duplicative tools and processes when common capabilities exist
+- retire duplicative tools when common capabilities exist
-- consistent reinforcement of reuse, interoperability and data led decisions
+- reinforce evidence informed decisions and reuse

-Without these leadership behaviours, foundations stall and outcomes lag, regardless of technical effort.
+Without these behaviours, foundations stall and outcomes lag.

 ---